qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### C/C++

 - Don't use `=` to compare equality.
-- Storing a pointer of an element inside `std::vector` and then grow the vector, `vector` may re-allocate content, making element pointer no longer valid.
+- Storing a pointer to an element in `std::vector` and then grow the vector, vector may re-allocate content, making element pointer invalid.
+Similar to other containers.
 - `std::string` created from literal string may be temporary.
 Taking `c_str()` from a temporary string is wrong.
 - [Iterator invalidation](https://learnmoderncpp.com/2024/09/04/understanding-iterator-invalidation/).
 Modifying a container when looping on it.
 - `std::views::filter` malfunctions when element is mutated that predicate result changes in multi-pass iteration.
 [See also](https://github.com/CppCon/CppCon2024/blob/main/Presentations/Taming_the_Cpp_Filter_View.pdf). `std::views::as_rvalue` with `std::ranges::to` mutates the element which can trigger that issue.
 [See also](https://github.com/philsquared/cpponsea2025-slides/blob/main/Presentations/Faster_Safer_Better_Ranges.pdf)